 Unfortunately, too often, mothers writing me with regard to their baby seeming hungry, their baby who will turn 6 months of age in one week, will state, in response to my suggestion (amongst others) that the baby be started on food: “We plan to start him on food next week”.

 Is that what the WHO and other statements really suggest, that the baby be exactly 6 months old, 182.5 days, before starting food?
 I don’t think so.

 Please see at the end of this article some unusual situations with regard to food, under the title of Late onset decreased milk supply and Ketosis.

 Why would there be exceptions?

-The obvious answer is that not all babies are the same; they reach developmental milestones at various times and parents watching for signs of readiness to eat food is more important than looking strictly at the calendar.
-The beginning of their interest in food varies as well as does the timing of a baby’s sitting up without support, saying words and independent walking.
+The obvious answer is that not all babies are the same; they reach developmental milestones at various times and parents watching for signs of the baby’s readiness to eat food is more important than looking strictly at the calendar.
+The beginning of their interest in food varies as well, as does the timing of a baby’s sitting up without support, saying words and independent walking.